|Nutritional Guidelines (per serving)|

 This popular and easy to prepare Chicken dish has its origins in the British Raj in India.
 Why the strange name?
 In the 1800s, British trade ships in India were called 'Country Ships,' and their Captains were known as 'Country Captains'.
 Country captain chicken was a popular dish at their tables and got its name through this association!
 Whatever the name, this is one easy and tasty dish to prepare.

-Country Captain Chicken Curry can be as hot or mild as you like it... simply adjust the number of green chilies you add.
+Country captain chicken curry can be as hot or mild as you like it...simply adjust the number of green chilies you add.
 Crushing the green chilies makes the curry even hotter than when you just add them whole or chop them.
-Country Captain Chicken Curry freezes week so I always make a double batch and freeze some for another meal a couple of days later.
+Country captain chicken curry freezes week so we always make a double batch and freeze some for another meal a couple of days later.
 When you are ready to eat, just reheat and garnish with freshly chopped coriander and you're ready to go!
 Add a crunchy green salad and it's a perfect well-rounded meal.

 - 2 lbs./1 kg chicken on the bone (cut into 3" pieces)